 History of Spaniels

-But fowling was the necessity which created of two types of Spaniels, Land Spaniels and Water Spaniels.
-By the 1500's the Setting Spaniel had also been developed in Britain.
-All these Spaniels could be used in conjunction with either a trained hawk or falcon as illustrated with falconry, or for the historically earlier use for fowling with the net as described above.
+Falconry was the necessity which created two types of Spaniels, Land Spaniels and Water Spaniels.
+By the 1500's the Spaniel had begun to be developed in Britain.
+At that time, any dog used in conjunction with either a trained hawk or falcon as illustrated was called a Spaniel.

 In 1727 John Gay wrote: